njszym/XRD-AutoAnalyzer/README.md

 python run_CNN.py --inc_pdf --plot --both
 ```

-Which will generate, for example, a plot of the form below:
+In addition to the XRD pattern, this will generate a virtual PDF with all identified phases - an example is given below:

 ![pdf_sample](./PDF_Example/sample-image.png)